martinvonz/jj/docs/working-copy.md

 forget about it.
 The files can be deleted from disk separately (either before or after).

-### Stale working copy
+## Stale working copy

+Almost all commands go through three main steps:

+1. Snapshot the working copy (which gets recorded as an operation)
+2. Create new commits etc. "in memory" and record that as a new operation
+3. Update the working copy to match the new operation, i.e. to the commit that the operation says that `@` should point to

+If step 3 doesn't happen for some reason, the working copy is considered "stale".
+We can detect that because the working copy (`.jj/working_copy/`) keeps track of which operation it was last updated to.
+When the working copy is stale, use `jj workspace update-stale` to update the files in the working copy.

+A common reason that step 3 doesn't happen for a working copy is that you rewrote the commit from another workspace.
 When you modify workspace A's working-copy commit from workspace B, workspace A's working copy will become stale.

-By "stale", we mean that the files in the working copy don't match the desired commit indicated by the `@` symbol in `jj log`.
-When that happens, use `jj workspace update-stale` to update the files in the working copy.
+A working copy can also become stale because some error, such as `^C` prevented step 3 from completing.
+It's also possible that it was successfully updated in step 3 but the operation has then been lost (e.g. by `jj op abandon` or "spontaneously" by certain storage backends).
+If the operation has been lost, then `jj workspace update-stale` will create a recovery commit with the contents of the working copy but parented to the current operation's working-copy commit.